The purpose of this guideline is to provide guidance on procedure for rectal washout at Great Ormond Street Hospital (GOSH).

 Various methods can be used to empty or clean the bowel.
 In the majority of cases it is preferable to use laxatives (Rationale 1).

 It is important to consider the underlying problem, as laxatives would be contra-indicated in some cases and rectal washouts contra-indicated in others (Rationale 2).

 Rectal washouts may be requested to:

-Explain the procedure to both the child and the parent/carer(s) (Rationale 4).
+Explain the procedure to the parent/carer(s) (Rationale 4).

 Prepare the environment where the washout will be carried out (Rationale 5).

 Gather equipment together (Rationale 6):

 Undress the infant feet to waist and lay down on incontinence sheets.
 Lying prone with feet held up is preferred (Rationale 9).

 Pour warm saline into the bowl, draw up 20mls into the syringe and attach the rectal tube.